CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## New policy for projects with no billing units on Puhti and Mahti, 15.5

+In addition to limiting access to compute resources, now also access to storage access will be limited on Puhti and Mahti.
+Please read [running out of billing units](../../computing/usage-policy.md#running-out-of-billing-units) for more details.

 ## Puhti web interface updated to release 15, 2.5.2023

 * A new [Julia-Jupyter app](../../computing/webinterface/julia-on-jupyter.md) is now available.